A Distance-based Anomaly Detection Framework for Deep Reinforcement Learning: Anomaly Detection in the Online RL Setting

-Training robustness is increasingly important in safe RL, as the agent is more likely to encounter state outliers during training.
-In this section we extend the (robust) MD-based detection approach to our second scenario, the (online) RL training phase.
-Compared with the RL evaluation phase, the difficulty lies in that the RL policy is changing, thus our detector also changes corresponding to the changing feature vector output by the policy’s penultimate layer.
-In this scenario, we continuously do both tasks: train the RL agent, and estimate the detector in the noisy online environment.
-There are multiple options to handle detected outliers during training, such as direct removal or outlier filling.
-We focus on removal, and evaluate the resulting training curve of cumulative rewards.
-We enhance this system with \textit{Moving Window Estimation} and \textit{Double Self-supervised Detectors}.
-Both techniques are pivotal for the empirical success of our anomaly detection framework.
+In the online RL setting~\citep{sutton2018reinforcement,dong2020deep}, a policy is updated continuously, unlike the fixed pre-trained policy used in our offline setting.
+Robust policy training with noisy states is crucial in safe RL, as the agents are more likely to encounter state outliers during training.
+In this section, we extend \algname \ to the online RL training scenario.
+Unlike the offline setting, the challenge here stems from the dynamic nature of policy updates, requiring our detector to adapt to the evolving distribution of feature vector outputs.
+The complexity increases when the improved policy starts gathering new samples through exploration, posing a fundamental challenge in an online RL framework.
+An effective detection system must differentiate between actual noisy observations and newly collected data through exploration.
+Training the RL agent and estimating the detector are interleaved in a noisy online environment.
+Various options for managing detected outliers during training include removing or denoising the outlier states.
+In our detection framework, we focus on direct removal and assess the resulting learning curves in the presence of noisy states during the training process.
+To address the challenges in detecting abnormal states in the online training setting, we propose \textit{Moving Window Estimation} and \textit{Double Self-supervised Detectors}, both of which are pivotal for the empirical success of our anomaly detection approach.

-\textbf{Moving Window Estimation.} One crucial hurdle in the online setting is that improving the policy $\pi_{\theta}$ leads to changing of the data distribution when the agent interacts with the environment.
-To use the information from the updated data distribution, we perform a moving window estimation of PCA and MD.
-In particular, PCA is updated only infrequently~(every few hundred iterations).
-Based on the constantly updated lower-dimensional state feature vectors, $\mu_c$ and $\Sigma_c$~($\mu_c^{\text{MCD}}$ and $\Sigma_c^\text{MCD}$) are further estimated.
-This type of infrequent update resembles the use of the target network in DQN~\cite{mnih2015human}, which improves the training stability.

-\textbf{Double Self-Supervised Detectors.} One detector may fail to recognize all outliers accurately, and also erroneously exclude true informative clean data.
-Such detection errors can destabilize the RL algorithm and even worsen its final performance.
-Our current detector is continually estimated based on self-detected inliers.
-We additionally estimate another detector based on the detected outliers by the current detector.
-This second self-supervised detector is used to help check if the detection result from the first detector is consistent with the second one.
-For example, if the first detector identify a state as inlier (or outlier) and the second detector double-check it is not an outlier (or inlier), then this state will be considered as inlier (or outlier).
-Otherwise if results conflict from the two detectors, the state will be detected randomly.